arne-schroppe/display-list-selector/readme.md

     var selector:SelectorGroup = selectorFactory.createSelector("Sprite:first-child(), MovieClip");

-Before you can query an object against a selector, a SelectorAdapter must be created for that object.
+Before you can query an object against a selector, a `SelectorAdapter` must be created for that object.
-The DisplayListSelectorFactory uses the `ADDED_TO_STAGE` event to automatically add a suitable SelectorAdapter, so usually you don't have to worry about this.
+The `DisplayListSelectorFactory` uses the `ADDED_TO_STAGE` event to automatically add a suitable `SelectorAdapter`, so usually you don't have to worry about this.
 You can just query the match right away:

     var isMatching:Boolean = selector.isAnySelectorMatching(someDisplayObject);